Reasons for Storage

-Testosterone (in the form of gels, injections, etc...) may be given to men to treat conditions resulting from a lack of Testosterone.
+Testosterone (in the form of gels, injections, etc...) may be given to treat conditions such as hypogonadotropic hypogonadism which is a syndrome that results in low testosterone.
 Testosterone treatment is known to decrease hormones of the brain that signal the testes to produce sperm; thus compromising fertility.
-It's recommended that you store sperm prior to starting hormone replacement therapy.
+It's recommended that you store sperm prior to starting testosterone replacement therapy.

 Estrogens, Progestin, and/or Anti-Androgens (including Lupron, Aldactone, Proscar, Propecia, etc...)

-These can decrease male fertility and is sometimes referred to as chemical castration.
+These can decrease sperm production resulting in decreased fertility and in some cases, sterility.
 Sperm storage is advised prior to the start of any hormone replacement therapy.
 In some instances, additional screening and testing may be required.
 Please contact our office with the specifics regarding your situation so that we can help you make informed decisions about your sperm storage.

-Please keep in mind that we recommend abstaining for at least 3 days prior to each storage, regardless of the reason.
+Please keep in mind that we recommend abstaining for at least 3 days prior to each ejaculate, regardless of the reason.